ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The SAP HANA XS Advanced Cockpit displays the the XSA Host: Home - User Management page with the lab user1.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ex2task5_xsa_new_user_displayed.png "XSA Host: Home - User Management page")

-1. Switch to the SSH session to the **hb1-1** Azure VM, type `exit` twice to return to the SSH session to the Linux jumpbox Azure VM.

-1. From within the SSH session to the Linux jumpbox Azure VM, connect to the **hdb1-0** Azure VM running HANA by using its private IP address:

-    ```sh
-    ssh azureadm@10.101.1.10
-    ```

 1. From within the SSH session to the **hdb1-0** Azure VM, run the following command to start the Pacemaker Cluster Resource Manager monitor on the first cluster node: